derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 ```

 Then you define `rpc` methods inside your service definition, specifying their
-request and response types. gRPC lets you define four kinds of service method,
+request and response types.
+HRPC lets you define four kinds of service method,
 all of which are used in the `RouteGuide` service:

 - A *simple RPC* where the client sends a request to the server using the stub